icesk1ll/AlienInvasion/README.md

-# AlienInvasion
+# Alien Invasion
-New game on Python(Alien Invasion)
+My new game on Python3.6(Alien Invasion)

 Game from Python Crash Course: A Hands-On, Project-Based Introduction to Programming https://github.com/ehmatthes/pcc